Top 5 MCP Gateways for Regulated Industries in 2026

 Key capabilities for regulated industries:

-- Tool customization: Administrators can rewrite tool descriptions or lock parameters to prevent LLMs from invoking tools with unsafe configurations
+• Tool customization: Administrators can rewrite tool descriptions or lock parameters to prevent models from invoking tools with unsafe configurations.

-- On-premises deployment: Runs on Lunar's managed service, in your own cloud, or on-premises, ensuring data never leaves your domain
+• On-premises deployment: Runs on Lunar's managed service, in your own cloud, or on-premises.

-- Low latency: Approximately 4ms p99 latency while maintaining full governance capabilities
+• Low latency: Roughly 4ms p99 latency while maintaining governance capabilities.

-MCPX is well suited for organizations that need fine-grained tool-level permissions and the flexibility to customize tool behavior for safer LLM interactions.
-It supports both STDIO and remote HTTP/SSE MCP servers, providing coverage across hybrid deployment environments.
+MCPX suits organizations that need fine-grained permissions and the flexibility to customize tool behavior for safer model interactions, across STDIO and remote HTTP/SSE servers.
+Teams weighing it against a unified platform can review the MCP gateway capability breakdown for production criteria.

 4. Microsoft Azure MCP Gateway